 This is an invaluable handbook for exploring our lives – wherever we happen to be.
 With insight and humour, Pema gives us guidance to face our current problems with fearlessness and a compassionate heart.

 Pema wraps her teachings around fifty-nine traditional Tibetan Buddhist slogans that form the basis to create a better life.
 Readers are encouraged to work with and meditate on these and through this, learn to resolve inner issues and move to a greater place of joy, well-being, and confidence.

 Change affects all of us at different times during our lives, and whether we want the change or not.
 Change can be a good thing.
 However, it can also be scary, difficult and confusing.
 We may intuitively resist it as something bad.
 But we are not alone in this.

-Pema teaches a traditional Buddhist practice called the Three Vows or Three Commitments to help us work through and accept change, even if surrounded by confusion and chaos.
+Pema Chodron teaches a traditional Buddhist practice called the Three Vows or Three Commitments to help us work through and accept change, even if surrounded by confusion and chaos.
 In this book, Pema encourages us to be more present in the moment, without any preconceptions or worries about what might happen or not.
-This practice helps us look at the world in a more relaxed and open way and offers a pathway for greater peace.
+This practice helps us look at the world in a more relaxed and open way and helps us become more comfortable with uncertainty.

 Who has not faced a crisis in life, a time when everything seems to fall apart and all we feel is pain, anxiety and confusion?
 Pema gently instructs us to move towards the pain and face it, rather than trying to escape from it.
 Drawing on her wealth of knowledge and wisdom from the Buddhist philosophy, she offers life-changing tools to help us transform suffering and negative patterns into positive insight and joy of life.